mdhaber/scipy/paper.md

 increasing the number of tests increases the probability of observing a "statistically significant" result, even when the null hypothesis is actually true.
-Carefully designed tests, such as Tukey's HSD (Honestly Significant Difference) Test, protect against this practice of "data dredging", producing p-values and confidence intervals that correctly account for the number of comparisons performed.
-Several such tests rely on the studentized range distribution, which models the range (i.e. the difference between the maximum and minimum values) of the means of samples from a normally distributed population.
+Carefully designed tests, such as Tukey's HSD (Honestly Significant Difference) Test [@tukey1949comparing], protect against this practice of "data dredging", producing p-values and confidence intervals that correctly account for the number of comparisons performed.
+Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e. the difference between the maximum and minimum values) of the means of samples from a normally distributed population.
 Although there are already implementations of these tests available in the scientific Python ecosystem, all of them rely on approximations of the studentized range distribution, which are not be accurate outside the range of inputs for which they are